BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Puerto Rico to avoid the biggest crowds and still get great weather?
+When's the absolute best time to visit Puerto Rico to avoid the biggest crowds but still enjoy great weather?

 I'm thinking of renting a car.
-Is it essential for getting around, and what should I know about driving there?
+Is it essential for getting around Puerto Rico, and what should I know about driving there?

 What is the cheapest month to visit Puerto Rico, USA?